LoayHalawani/Caesar-Cipher/README.md

 # Note
-This implementation takes a letter key instead of an integer key.
-A key of A (or a) indicates a shift value of 0..., a key of Z (or z) indicates a shift value of 25.
+This implementation takes a letter as key instead of an integer as key.
+A key of A (or a) indicates a shift value of 0..., and a key of Z (or z) indicates a shift value of 25.